 SAFETY MANAGEMENT SYSTEM (SMS), ORGANISATION

-Safety Management aims to identify hazards to flight safety at an early stage and to reduce or completely prevent the associated safety risks before incidents or accidents occur.
-It enables an organisation to manage its activities systematically and in a structured, targeted way.
+Safety Management aims to identify hazards to aviation safety at an early stage and to minimise or eliminate the associated risks—before incidents or accidents occur.

 The Safety Management System (SMS) is based on the following core elements: